What is asthma?

 The severity of symptoms may vary depending on the portion of the lung that is collapsed.
 Some pneumothorax can be life-threatening, so see a doctor if you experience:

 - Tightness in the chest

 - Fast heart rate

 Treatment For Pneumothorax

-Treatment will depend on severity, past experience and symptoms experienced.
-The main goal of pneumothorax treatments is to relieve pressure on the lungs allowing it to re-expand.
+Treatment will depend on the severity, past experience and symptoms experienced.
+The main goal of pneumothorax treatments is to relieve pressure on the lungs allowing them to re-expand.